 - Compulsive eating can include agitation and a sense of desperation to the point of taking food from others, stealing from stores or eating discarded food.
 This can result in feelings of shame and guilt.

-- Less severe symptoms than eating disorders that include changes in eating patterns that can lead to weight loss or gain, obsession or focus on weight; disruption in body image.
+- Less severe symptoms that may include: changes in eating patterns; weight loss or gain; obsession or focus on weight; disruption in body image.
 Without intervention, these symptoms can sometimes develop into an eating disorder.

 Klotz Student Health Center offers free peer nutrition counseling as well as free nutritional guidance from a registered dietitian.
 Call (818) 677-3666 for an appointment.